Kate Spade, fashion designer, found dead in apparent suicide

 Coach, now known as Tapestry, bought the Kate Spade brand last year for $2.4 billion, seeking to broaden its appeal.

-Meanwhile, Spade and her husband started a new handbag company a few years ago, Frances Valentine.
+Meanwhile, Spade and her husband - brother of comedian David Spade - started a new handbag company a few years ago, Frances Valentine.
 And she changed her name to Katherine Noel Frances Valentine Brosnahan Spade.

+"I will never forget the first Kate Spade bag I got for Christmas in college," Jenna Bush Hager tweeted.
+"She was a trailblazer.
+Her life and death are a reminder that pain doesn't discriminate.
+Sending love to her family."

+If you are having thoughts of suicide, call the National Suicide Prevention Lifeline at 1-800-273-8255 (TALK).
+The National Suicide Prevention Lifeline is open 24 hours a day, seven days a week.

 IN MEMORIAM: Celebrities and notable figures who have died recently